 Q: You recently co-authored a paper in Nature that found a cancer drug showed huge promise for Alzheimer’s.

 A: Immunotherapy in cancer is more accepted and is going to be the prevailing treatment.
 I wrote a theoretical argument in 2008 comparing Alzheimer’s to cancer.
 I said we need immunity in the brain to fight the pathology.
 We found the choroid plexus is one of the interfaces where the immune system can talk to the brain, and that this is critical to help repair.
-Three years ago, a paper in published in Science showed this interface doesn’t work properly in aging.
+[In 2013], a paper in published in Science showed this interface doesn’t work properly in aging.
 We went to check Alzheimer’s and found the communication between brain and immune system is completely shut off due to deficiency in cytokine, which is needed for activity of this interface.
 That led me to think that in Alzheimer’s, the brain escapes from immune help more than normal.
 Our research showed that if we reduced immune suppression, we activated the gateway to recovery from Alzheimer’s.
 The Nature paper shows that the best drug in the market for cancer, the immune checkpoint PD1, is extremely effective in Alzheimer’s.
 This is a breakthrough.

 Q: In your book, you outline how brain aging is less a function of chronological age than immunological age.
 How can we stay immunologically young?